brobohn/APLSIP/README.md

 -------------------------------------------------------------------------------
 IMPLEMENTATION NOTES

+All lines have an endpoint in a 100,000x100,000 grid.
+The spec lists upper bounds of 1,000,000 but we found that this large area rarely resulted in any intersections.
 We utilized Java's built-in Collections.sort() method which uses a modified merge sort algorithm which guarantees time complexity of O(n log(n)) and space complexity of O(n) in the worst case.
 We used our own implementation of a BST, which has been thoroughly tested.